-What make GrainGrowers unique from other representative bodies is simple:, our farmers.
+What makes GrainGrowers unique from other representative bodies is simple: our farmers.

 Our goal is to represent growers whether that's in front of a government minister, industry leader or even other advocacy groups, ensuring grower's messages goes directly to those that need to hear it the most.

 Our development programs are bespoke and tailored to further the skills and capacity of growers.

 1. GrainGrowers work enables growth in grower farming enterprises